 How long do unshelled pecans last at room temperature?

-We often get the question 'how long do pecans last at room temperature?"
+We often get the question 'how long do pecans last at room temperature or how long do pecans last in the shell?"
 Unshelled pecans can last for several months to a year when stored at room temperature, provided they are kept in a cool, dry place and in an airtight container to protect them from moisture and air.
-However, for longer-term storage, it's best to keep them in the fridge or freezer to maintain their freshness and prevent them from going rancid.
+However, for longer-term storage, it's best to keep pecans in the fridge or freezer to maintain their freshness and prevent them from going rancid.
+Dark or red colored kernels indicated that the oil in the pecans have gone rancid and should be discarded.

 Did you know that Millican Pecan offers fresh pecans halves, texas pecan pie, pecan gift baskets for sale at a pocket-friendly price?
 U.S. retail orders above $99 come with free shipping on lower 48 states.